U.S. flag

 Types of CQR Cases Reviewed

-Governments with questions about their counts can request a CQR review in the following situations:
+Governments with questions about their counts had the opportunity to request a CQR review in the following situations:

 • Boundary cases.
 CQR can review the legal boundaries in effect for governmental units as of January 1, 2020.
 It can also review the associated addresses affected by the boundaries.